BBaloglu/ASHURE/README.md

 # ASHURE
-A sure heuristic under random events - Metabarcoding with Nanopore sequencing
+A sure heuristic under random events - Python script for analysis of metabarcoding data with Nanopore sequencing